kalohq/learning-docker/doc/03-python-workflow.md

 `Debugging hint:` This is where you start looking at `docker help` and what you can do with it.
 `Network hint:` When running it, you need to expose Flask's port to a host port of your choosing.
-- 9) Make sure you can see the 'Hello world' in your browser!
+- 9) Make sure you can see the usage instructions on http://localhost:9000 in your browser and you're able to play with the API.

 `Hint:` If not, is the container running?
 What are the container's logs showing? `docker help` is your friend again for these questions.
 - 10) With the build and run commands that you used, now fill in the `build` and `run` placeholder scripts that already exist